This article was written by Monique Carroll and Frances Leitch.

 We can help you to:

-conduct awareness seminars for boards and executives; and
+- conduct awareness seminars for boards, executives, and employees.

 Contact us for an in confidence and privileged discussion, or about how we can help you undertake an independent review and develop the right policies, procedures and culture to be in the best position once the reporting requirements are finalised.